 Our experienced teams of personal injury attorneys will fight hard to get you the compensation you deserve.
 Even a minor accident can be complex.
 From helping you negotiate a settlement with the insurance company to filing a lawsuit and representing you in court, we’ll stand by your side.
 By having a Las Vegas personal injury lawyer who is skilled in handling auto accidents at your side, you can be sure that your interests are protected.

 Rear-end accidents are the most common type of car crash in the United States.
 But while the majority of rear-end collisions are only considered fender-benders, a significant number of these wrecks can cause serious injury or death.
 For example, certain types of rear-end accidents can be catastrophic:

-If you or a loved one have been injured in a rear-end accident, you could collect compensation for any damages, including your medical bills and your lost wages.
-Contact De Castroverde Law Group – Accident & Injury today to find out more about your possible car accident claim from an experienced attorney.
+If you or a loved one have been injured in a rear-end accident, you could collect compensation for any damages, including your medical bills and lost wages.
+Contact De Castroverde Law Group – Accident & Injury today to learn more about your possible car accident claim from an experienced attorney.

 These can appear immediately after an accident or take some time for pain and other symptoms to appear.
 Back injuries can cause debilitating pain, therapy, medication, and other forms of long-term treatment.

 Car accidents are the number one cause of TBI.